marharyta/mars/README.md

 1. Start local server by going to `/server` folder and start Docker container.
 2. Clone repository, run `npm install`, `npm run dev`

 ## Basic functionality

 ### Login

 The service implements basic login functionality with id and password, provided in the default configuration.
 Login/logout functionality has been tested with e2e tests.

-### TODO:

-- password reset logic: the default password is weak and we need to create a secure password, we would need to implement mandatory password reset after first login with strong password requirements
-- More e2e and unit tests needed: to ensure the correct state management, test Jotai atoms.
-I would test cookie expiration, login errors, Jotai state resets

 ### Dashboard